 - Linking community and Responsible Wood certified forest growers or timber product producers who have Responsible Wood Chain of Custody certification.

 - Supporting communities undertake projects or activities that better enable physical connection of people and forests or wood products.

 - Providing an opportunity to promote to local communities the value and benefits of sustainably managed certified forests and wood products.

 - Providing an opportunity for communities to leverage funding from a variety of sources to complete forest access or timber utilisation projects that otherwise would not be possible.

 - Supporting the forest industries through promotion of Responsible Wood certification.

 Is there a Key Selection Criteria?

-Yes there is a Key Selection Criteria.
-It is important that you carefully consider and provide answers to this criteria in the Project description in your application.
+Yes, there is a Key Selection Criteria.
+It is important that you carefully consider and provide answers to the Key Selection Criteria in your application.